radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 ![Security Message in Browser Due to Untrusted Certificate of the Control Panel](Media/Image3.12.jpg)

-Figure 3: Security Message in Browser Due to Untrusted Certificate of the Control Panel

 13. The Control Panel will request a certificate from the browser, so the browser will prompt the user with a list of loaded/trusted certificates.
 The user selects/confirms their certificate.
 An example is shown below.